Newgrange Neolithic Site Ireland

 Newgrange was built during the Neolithic or New Stone Age by a farming community that prospered on the rich lands of the Boyne Valley.

 When we went inside (we weren’t allowed pics) the whole place was amazing – I’m still in shock they allow tourists inside.
 We learn so much.
 Talk about ‘world-schooling’ – well Explorason was loving this time.
 He was able to lie down and they turned the lights off just for him, so he was able to see the shaft of light that was set up thousands of years ago.

-If you are reading this blog and thinking about travelling with children, to met, today was one of those days where history comes alive and a one month project could not beat a real life visit!
+If you are reading this blog and thinking about traveling with children, to meet, today was one of those days where history comes alive and a one month project could not beat a real-life visit!

 “Archaeologists classified Newgrange as a passage tomb, however Newgrange is now recognised to be much more than a passage tomb.
 Ancient Temple is a more fitting classification, a place of astrological, spiritual, religious and ceremonial importance, much as present day cathedrals are places of prestige and worship where dignitaries may be laid to rest.”

 “Newgrange is a large kidney shaped mound covering an area of over one acre, retained at the base by 97 kerbstones, some of which are richly decorated with megalithic art.
 The 19 metre long inner passage leads to a cruciform chamber with a corbelled roof.
 The amount of time and labour invested in construction of Newgrange suggests a well-organized society with specialised groups responsible for different aspects of construction.”

 “Newgrange is part of a complex of monuments built along a bend of the River Boyne known collectively as Brú na Bóinne.
 The other two principal monuments are Knowth (the largest) and Dowth, but throughout the region, there are as many as 35 smaller mounds.”

 At the edge lies some really interesting molds, or stones.